-Here’s what I think is the best way to spend 1 day in Providence.
+Here’s what I think is the best way to spend one day in Providence.
 I’ve included all the top attractions in Providence.

 You may not be able to fit them all in just one day.
 But this list of things to do in Providence will at least give you some destination inspiration and a plan of attack.

-You start your 1 day in Providence in Federal Hill, cross the river to Downtown, and then head to beautiful College Hill.
+You start your one day in Providence in Federal Hill, cross the river to Downtown, and then head to beautiful College Hill.